rodneygauna/H3O_Inferno/README.md

 Before building the image and running the container, you'll have to create a `.env` file.
 This can be done by creating a new file in the parent directory ('H3O_Inferno') with the filename of `.env`.
+See the file named `.env.sample` for an example.

 Open the `.env` file and add the following: